 Natural Selection: World’s Best Wildlife Holidays

 A holiday combining beautiful scenery and amazing wild animals is arguably one of the most life-changing trips you can take.
 Whatever’s on your wildlife wish list, we think we may have found the perfect wildlife holiday for your next trip.
-From puffins to polar bears, Komodo dragons to king penguins, there’s nothing like an encounter with a truly wild animal to make your heart race and put a big grin on your face.
+From puffins to polar bears, orcas to king penguins, there’s nothing like an encounter with a truly wild animal to make your heart race and put a big grin on your face.
 It’s only natural.

 For a year to pass without hearing the whoosh of a whale surfacing would be unthinkable!
 Nothing lifts our spirits more than the natural spectacle of a seabird city.
 And as for predators – the bears and big cats – once you’ve met their smouldering gaze, you’ll be smitten for life.
 We will happily travel half-way around the world for even a fleeting glimpse of a rare beauty, like a kiwi or Patagonian puma.
 We know from the number of people who take wildlife holidays every year, there are plenty of you that agree with us!